Lanzarote, Canary Islands

 The first ones we notice, we find them in the vicinity of San Bartolomé, in the heart of the island.
 We follow the Tinajo road when we glimpse a kind of modernist totem that stands out above the asphalt and surrounding fields.

-With the monument and the museum, Manrique earned his descendants a work that dignifies and celebrates the era of his parents, grandparents and great-grandparents.
-There we find a cluster of small white buildings with green windows and verandas that contrast with the surrounding volcanic blackness.
+With the monument and the museum, Manrique has given his descendants a work that dignifies and celebrates the era of their parents, grandparents and great-grandparents.

 Panoramic view of the Museo del Campesino, in the heart of the island of Lanzarote.